vitinruas/signup-express-api-ts-tdd-clean-architecture/README.md

 > ### EN: For run the API

-1. Run in your Terminal or CMD: [npm update] to install all necessary packages;
+1. Run in your Terminal or CMD: [npm update] in the project root to install all necessary packages;
 2. To run this project is required MongoDB;
 3. There is already default a URI;
 4. (if you want, optional): src/main/config/env.ts is where you must put your MongoDB URI;